Ask the Flore concierge · 2-minute gut check

 Frequently asked questions

-Can probiotics help anxiety?
+Can probiotics help with depression and anxiety?

 Do probiotics help with anxiety?